If life is starting to be a struggle, and the downs are affecting your daily life, it’s time to get some help and support.

 When someone is experiencing symptoms of low mood, they may stop doing the activities they enjoy, distance themselves from loved ones, or have difficulty sleeping.

-Some typical symptoms of feeling low, sad, or if have had a low mood for over two weeks could include:
+Some typical f feeling low symptoms, or signs that you may have had a low mood for over two weeks, could include:

 Feeling Down